Sometimes in video games lacking the Law of Inverse Recoil

 - In MapleStory, the gunslinger class has a skill called "Recoil Shot" to help propel itself backwards.

-- In an example similar to the 8BitTheater mention (and possibly homage to it) the World of Warcraft Redridge quest line features a moment where the re-assembled team of veterans travels across the lake to the orc fortress - and the team mage uses a fire spell aimed to the back of the boat as a makeshift jet engine.
+- The World of Warcraft Redridge quest line features a moment where the re-assembled team of veterans travels across the lake to the orc fortress - and the team mage uses a fire spell aimed to the back of the boat as a makeshift jet engine.

 - In Elsword, the character Chung(or Lacher in japan) does this with his BFG .
 His "Shooting Guardian" promotion and its subsequent upgrade expand on this, getting additional air time with handgun shots.